 Dying From Anxiety

 The idea of dying from anxiety is something that most people don't think is possible until they experience a panic attack.
 The symptoms are so severe that it is known to mimic other disorders.
-Even those that have had heart attacks, brain tumors, multiple sclerosis and more have stated that panic attacks are a dead ringer for those very same diseases.
-Take my free 7 minute anxiety test to learn more.
+Even those who have had heart attacks, brain tumors, multiple sclerosis and more have stated that panic attacks are a dead ringer for those very same diseases.

 It's easy to see why that fear exists, after all panic attacks cause: